-Every year, we partner with the Minnesota Colorectal Cancer Research Foundation to produce their Blue Moon Ball — a gala that raises money for colorectal cancer research.
-It’s an inspiring evening filled with laughter, generosity, and emotion — and we’re proud to help make that come alive.
+Every year, we partner with the Minnesota Colorectal Cancer Research Foundation to produce their annual gala —an event that raises money for colorectal cancer research.
+It’s an inspiring evening filled with laughter, generosity, and emotion — and we’re proud to help make hope happen.

 Colorectal cancer is the second leading cause of cancer death, with 1 in 20 Americans diagnosed in his or her lifetime.
-In 2018, more than 50,000 people will die of this disease.
-Even more alarming, the rate of diagnosis in individuals under 50 is increasing.
-These statistics compelled our third year of volunteer support for The Minnesota Colorectal Cancer Research Foundation and its fundraising gala, the Blue Moon Ball.
+The stage 4 five-year survival rate is only 12%, meaning that more than 50,000 people will die of this disease this year.
+These stark facts compelled our fifth year of volunteer support for The Minnesota Colorectal Cancer Research Foundation and its annual fundraising gala.

-The event set a new donation record, tripling the organizers’ goal amount which will continue to fund grants to University of Minnesota and Mayo Clinic researchers who are working to improve survival and the quality of life for people with colorectal cancer.
-And we hope the video continues to inspire more people than we can count to seek healthcare early, and to fund ongoing research for the cause.
+With an ambitious goal of $200,000, the event generated a record-breaking $235,000 in donations from the inspired attendees.
+The money raised will fund grants to at least three University of Minnesota and Mayo Clinic researchers who are working to improve survival and the quality of life for people with colorectal cancer.
+And we hope the video continues to motivate more people than we can count to seek screening early, and to fund ongoing research for the cause.